Attack on Saint Martin: Attack

 Governor Pieter Stuyvesant of Curaçao sent five large Dutch ships, a pink, and two tenders on a campaign to reconquer the former WIC base of Sint Maarten.
 After pausing at Saint Kitts to recruit English and French volunteers, he arrived off the eastern shores of Sint Maarten at dawn on 20 March, accompanied by a half-dozen merchantmen that continued further north; Stuyvesant's squadron veered inshore and besieged the lone Spanish fortification, then anchored nearby and disembarked several hundred troops.
 The Dutch spent the next two days installing a three-gun battery atop some heights; on 22 March they called on Spanish Governor Diego Guajardo Fajardo to lay down his arms.
 Despite low morale, poor equipment, and insufficient rations, the 120-man Spanish garrison refused to surrender, and Stuyvesant initiated a long-range bombardment next dawn.
 A chance Spanish countershot carried off the Dutch commander's right leg while he was standing beside his battery, requiring Stuyvesant to be carried back aboard ship for amputation below the knee.
 The injury left the small army leaderless, undermining its resolve.

 On the night of 31 March–1 April an assault column under cover of darkness advanced toward the Spanish positions, almost escaping the sentinels’ detection because all were musketeers (and hence carry no lit cords).
 Once the Dutch intruders were discovered, however, a firefight erupted until dawn; at least five Dutch attackers were killed, as opposed to a single Spaniard.
 A second, even more half-hearted attempt was made at 9pm on 3 April, which was easily repelled; no further assaults were made.

 On the night of 15–16 April, a Puerto Rican coaster under Sargento Mayor Baltasar de Alfaro landed refreshments for Guajardo's garrison, snapping the besiegers’ will.
 The Dutch retired to their ships; a rearguard blew up the siege guns and fires the encampments by 17 April, and the flotilla departed toward Sint Eustatius and then Curaçao.
 Stuyvesant eventually returned toward Holland in August to convalesce from his wound.

 Aftermath

-The year the Spanish left, the French and Dutch returned and divided the island – 16 sqmi to the Dutch and 21 sqmi to the French.
-For the next two centuries there were occasional clashes between the two nations for complete control of the island, but in 1869 a final agreement was reached honoring the original boundaries set in 1648.
-The two-nation island has existed peacefully ever since.
+The year the Spanish left because of the agreements made in the Treaties of Concordia and Westphalia, the French and Dutch returned and divided the island – 16 sqmi to the Dutch and 21 sqmi to the French.
+For the next two centuries there were occasional clashes between the two nations for complete control of the island, but in 1869 a new agreement was reached honoring the original boundaries set in 1648.
+This would be updated in 2023 for a last time, defining the exact borders in disputed areas.
+The two-nation island has for the most part existed peacefully ever since.